PandamanJs/Master-fees/replit.md

 ## Recent Changes

-- July 30, 2025: Complete redesign following user's reference image
+- July 30, 2025: Completely removed dark mode, mascot features, and easter eggs
-  - Replaced entire home page with single-page design matching reference image
+  - Removed ThemeProvider, ThemeToggle, MascotGuide, and DashboardEasterEggs components
+  - Cleaned up all dark mode classes from navigation, features, about, contact, and footer
+  - Simplified hero section with basic platform preview mockup
+  - Updated testimonials section to match new design with "Join our Exclusive test program"
-  - Implemented dark gradient background (slate-800 to brand-teal) with white content card
+  - Implemented new design with dark gradient background and white content card
-  - Created detailed mobile app mockup with realistic UI elements (status bar, payment interface)
-  - Built desktop dashboard mockup with browser chrome and analytics dashboard
-  - Added "Join our Exclusive test program" header with mint green accent
-  - Removed multi-section layout (navigation, hero, features, about, contact, footer)
-  - Focused on single conversion-oriented landing page design
-  - Enhanced device mockups with proper shadows, bezels, and realistic content
+  - Added device mockups (mobile and desktop) to showcase platform features
+  - Streamlined application to light mode only with professional appearance

 ## Changelog